 Despite a change in formal name, the 'LEOPARD' acronym is still useful to summarise the clinical feat...

-A nuchal cord (NC) is a term given to situation where there are one or more loops of umbilical cord wrapped around the fetal neck for ≥360°.
+Nuchal cord is a term given to the situation where there are one or more loops of umbilical cord wrapped around the fetal neck for ≥360°.

 The obstetric curriculum is one of our curriculum articles and aims to be a collection of articles that represent the core obstetric knowledge.

 Topics pertaining to the normal and abnormal pregnancy, the gravid uterus and fetal environment, placenta, normal fetal development and fet...

 The OEIS complex refers to the combined occurence of: